Main characters (The Patels)

-- Jerkass Ball: She's uncharacteristically selfish and brash in "Fowl Work", where she pressures Sanjay to keep her secret about throwing parties at the Frycade during its after hours, and reacts angrily and defensively toward him when he tries to talk some sense into her.
-She winds up confessing to throwing parties to her father, though, and explains that she was doing it because she felt overworked.
+- Jerkass Ball: She's uncharacteristically selfish and brash in "Fowl Work", where she pressures Sanjay into keeping her secret about throwing parties at the Frycade during its after hours, and reacts angrily and defensively toward him when he tries to talk some sense into her.
+She winds up confessing to her father about the parties, though, and explains that she was doing it because she felt overworked.
 Penny empathizes with her and starts giving her Fridays and weekends off.

 - Nice Girl: The majority of the time.

 - Meaningful Name: Her name is a play on "bell pepper", which is a sweet pepper.
 Fittingly enough, she's a sweet, amiable Nice Girl.
 "Belle" is also a French word that comes from the Latin bella for "beautiful", and denotes a girl or woman who's admired for her beauty and charm.
 Belle Pepper is admired by Sanjay.

 - Missing Mom: Her mom's status and whereabouts were never revealed on the show.

 - Oblivious to Love: She doesn't seem to realize just how much Sanjay likes her.